+Plan activation can only be approximated using data on payments.
+As there is a lag between when support is provided and payments made, these statistics are likely to be conservative.
+That is, it is likely that plan activation is faster than presented.
+Further, in-kind supports have been excluded from the calculation, which contributes to the conservative figures.
 Note: Plans approved after the end of 2017-18 Q3 have been excluded from the charts.
 They are relatively new and it is too early to examine their durations to activation.

-Participant Outcomes

-Information was collected from 98% of participants who have received their initial plan since 1 July 2016 (baseline outcome measures).

-- 65% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 59% of participants from school age to 14 - 55% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 33% 37% for other age groups - 59% of participants from school age to 14 attend school in a mainstream class, compared to 26% of participants aged 15 to 24 - 22% of participants aged 25 and over have a paid job, compared to 15% of participants aged 15 to 24 62% of participants aged 25 and over choose - 62% of participants aged 25 and over choose what they do every day, compared to 39% of participants aged 15 to 24

-Selected key baseline indicators for participants
+Participant Outcomes Page: 16 A chart displays selected key baseline indicators for participants.
+Information was collected from 98% of participants who have received their initial plan since 1 July 2016 (baseline outcome measures). - 65% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 59% of participants from school age to 14 - 55% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 33% 37% for other age groups - 59% of participants from school age to 14 attend school in a mainstream class, compared to 26% of participants aged 15 to 24 - 22% of participants aged 25 and over have a paid job, compared to 15% of participants aged 15 to 24 - 62% of participants aged 25 and over choose what they do every day, compared to 39% of participants aged 15 to 24 Family/Carers Outcomes Page: 17 A chart displays selected key baseline indicators for family and carers of participants.
+The percentage of participants' family/carers: